jasonravagli/fashion-to-events/README.md

 It contains all the information about the dataset, and the instructions to download the data.

 You will need to fill in a form to get the password to unzip the files.
 To train Mask R-CNN the dataset must be in the COCO format.
-DeepFashion2 authors provided a script to generate coco-type annotations that can be found [here](https://github.com/switchablenorms/DeepFashion2/blob/master/evaluation/deepfashion2_to_coco.py) is provided.
+The DeepFashion2 authors provided a script to generate COCO annotations that can be found [here](https://github.com/switchablenorms/DeepFashion2/blob/master/evaluation/deepfashion2_to_coco.py).

 ### USED
 The official USED web page can be found [here](http://loki.disi.unitn.it/~used/).
 The page contains the link to download